COV 457 Deferred Compensation Plan

 Standard Catch-Up

-During each of the three calendar years before normal retirement age, Commonwealth of Virginia 457 Plan participants may contribute up to twice the regular IRS annual contribution limit, or the regular annual limit plus the amount of the standard catch-up credit, whichever is less.
+During each of the three calendar years before normal retirement age, COV 457 Deferred Compensation Plan participants may contribute up to twice the regular IRS annual contribution limit, or the regular annual limit plus the amount of the standard catch-up credit, whichever is less.
 The standard catch-up credit is the amount participants were eligible to contribute but did not contribute in previous years.
+To learn more about eligibility for this provision, review the Standard Catch-up Form.

 IRS Contribution Limits